I've had a sports complex for a long time, and now you're gonna hear about it.

 #21 – Bake McBride had five solid seasons with the Phillies, but the first two came while he wore #22.
 Still, he did enough from 1979-1981 to claim top honors at #21.
 Shout-out to old-timer Andy Seminick who gives Bake a run for his money.

 #23 – The first time I did this list, I discovered that this number was so bad that Aaron Altherr was the best Phil to have worn it.
 On a second pass sometime later, I gave it to new Phil Jay Bruce.
-He changed to #9 after that, but he still hangs on to the top spot here.
-Sorry, Kevin Jordan.
+He changed to #9 after that season, but he held onto the number on this list.
+Now, though, we’ll anoint Jeff Hoffman.
+He only wore it during the 2024 season (he wore #68 the previous year), but he was effective to the tune of a 2.17 ERA and 10 saves in 66.1 innings.

 #25 – Remember when Gregg Jefferies hit for the cycle?
 You probably do, because that’s all he ever did in four years wearing this number for the Phillies.
-And although we were cheated of his true greatness, Jim Thome is the best #25 the Phils have ever seen.
+Jim Thome is the best #25 the Phils have ever seen, though, even if we were a little cheated of his true greatness.
 The big man played a key role in helping return the Phillies to prominence, even if he wasn’t around to see it after his injuries caused him to cede first base to Ryan Howard.

 #26 – The only question is whether the Phillies will ever officially retire this number, because certainly they won’t be issuing it again.
 Chase Utley was the best second baseman in the game over a five-year period, a six-time all-star who won 4 Silver Sluggers.
 Knocked in over 100 runs four times.
 World F’ing Champion.
 One of the most popular Phillies to ever exist.
-It’s unfortunate that he was maybe two seasons short of his normal production to merit induction into Cooperstown.
-Still, he’ll be revered here for a long, long time.
+Is Cooperstown in the cards?
+Either way, he’ll be revered here for a long, long time.

 #28 – The man who wore it the longest was also the best.
 Curt Simmons is now a largely forgotten man from the Phillies’ Whiz Kids era, but the guy won 14+ games four times for the Phillies while wearing #28.
 Fun fact: He made his major league debut in the last game of the 1947 season as an 18-year old.
 He pitched a complete game in a 3-1 win over the New York Giants and even recorded a hit.
 This actually pre-dated him wearing this number, but still, I found it interesting.
-He’ll nudge out the bearded one, Jayson Werth, in this competition.
-Alec Bohm…maybe someday.
+Jayson Werth was a close call here.
+Alec Bohm really wasn’t, unless he sticks around in town and shows us something new.

 #30 – I know we’re all big fans of Porfi Altamirano, but you can’t argue with Dave Cash.
 He played just three years for the Phillies (1974-76), but he was an all-star each time and led the league in at bats all three years.
 The guy showed up to play every day.
 His league-leading total of 213 hits in 1975 is the most by any Phillie in the last 60 years.
 A good little ballplayer, as Chris Wheeler would say.